ROBOSHOPS Coding and Robotics Workshops for Primary Students

 Project Dates: 2016 - 2017

-ROBOSHOPS are 'hands on' workshops undertaken in primary schools to help young people learn the basics of building computer code and using code to control 2-dimensional avatars and 3- dimensional robots.
-The research aligned with this project explores how ROBOSHOPS support the development of students' computational concepts, knowledge of code and its functions, and attitudes and enthusiasm towards technology engagement.
+ROBOSHOPS were 'hands on' workshops undertaken in primary schools which helped young people learn the basics of building computer code and using code to control 2-dimensional avatars and 3- dimensional robots.
+The research aligned with this project explored how ROBOSHOPS supported the development of students' computational concepts, knowledge of code and its functions, and attitudes and enthusiasm towards technology engagement.

-ROBOSHOPS are part of the Ministry of Business, Innovation and Employment's Unlocking Curious Minds (UCM) programme.
-UCM projects respond to Ministry calls for promoting higher levels of engagement of young people in technology-related activities, with the expectation that these may flow on to high level study or career options.
-This research is to determine whether ROBOSHOPS offers the potential for this in the field of coding and robotics.
+ROBOSHOPS were part of the Ministry of Business, Innovation and Employment's Unlocking Curious Minds (UCM) programme.
+UCM projects responded to Ministry calls for promoting higher levels of engagement of young people in technology-related activities, with the expectation that these would flow on to high level study or career options.
+This research determined whether ROBOSHOPS offered the potential for this in the field of coding and robotics.

-What is the potential impact of the research?
+What was the potential impact of the research?

-ROBOSHOPS has the dual focus of promoting student and teacher engagement and capability.
+ROBOSHOPS had the dual focus of promoting student and teacher engagement and capability.
 As

-- coding is likely to comprise part of the core of digital technologies in the New Zealand school
+- coding was likely to comprise part of the core of digital technologies in the New Zealand school

-- curriculum, this work is both relevant and timely.
-Its findings will be of interest to teachers, teacher professional learning providers, policy-makers and industry sector groups
+- curriculum, this work was both relevant and timely.
+Its findings was of interest to teachers, teacher professional learning providers, policy-makers and industry sector groups